Anne Chamney: Career

 By 1985, Chamney was Chief Technician in the Department of Anesthesia at the Royal Free Hospital in Hampstead.

 Chamney was awarded the first James Clayton Prize in Medical Engineering from the Institution of Mechanical Engineers, and received an additional award in acknowledgement of her research and development work.

 Chamney was also a Fellow of the Irish Genealogical Research Society and a member of the Women's Engineering Society.

-Anne Chamney died on 9 December 2008 and was cremated on 16 December at Hendon Cemetery and Crematorium in Barnet, London.
+Anne Chamney died on 9 December 2008 and was cremated on 16 December at Hendon Cemetery and Crematorium in north London.